hariuserx/simple-paxos/README.md

    responded to even if it has restarted/up after any crash.
 10. A proposer can abandon a proposal and ignore any further incoming responses.
 One optimization could be to drop a proposal if an acceptor responded to a higher prepare request given that it gives the proposer this information.
-11. Proper remembers just the highest proposal it has issued.
+11. Proposer remembers just the highest proposal it has issued.

 **Learning a chosen value**
 Learner can learn a chosen value in the following ways: